Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Introduction

-Our proposal is a nonparametric approach that directly targets the repeated densities, viewing discrete observations from each subpopulation as i.i.d. realizations.
+Our proposal is a nonparametric approach that directly targets the repeated densities, which are modeled as realizations of a density-valued random element, and the discrete observations from each subpopulation are modeled as i.i.d. realizations from the corresponding density.
 Information is pooled over all subpopulations in a two-step fashion.
-First, we identify low-dimensional structure to parsimoniously approximate the densities using data from subpopulations amply sampled by applying FPCA to the centralized log-transformed densities that lie in an unconstrained $L^2$ space.
-When transformed back to densities, the low-dimensional structure make up an exponential family, where the sufficient statistics are the eigenfunctions of the transformed densities, and each density element is compactly represented by its natural parameter or, equivalently, moment coordinate \citep{amar:16}.
+First, we identify low-dimensional structures to parsimoniously approximate the densities using data from subpopulations densely sampled by applying FPCA to the centralized log-transformed densities that lie in an unconstrained $L^2$ space.
+When transformed back to densities, the low-dimensional structures make up exponential families, where the sufficient statistics are the eigenfunctions of the transformed densities, and each density element is compactly represented by its natural parameter or, equivalently, moment coordinate \citep{amar:16}.
 Second, a new and potentially sparsely observed subpopulation is fitted within the approximating family, obtaining maximum likelihood estimate (MLE), and the coordinate estimate is then shrunk towards the population using distributional information, further enforcing information borrowing.
-A maximum \emph{a posteriori} (MAP) and a best linear unbiased prediction (BLUP) shrinkage are proposed based on the natural parameter and moment coordinates, respectively.
+Two shrinkage estimates, namely maximum \emph{a posteriori} (MAP) and best linear unbiased prediction (BLUP), are proposed based on the natural parameter and moment coordinate, respectively.